honeybadger26/otree_rule-following-as-signal/README.md

 	- Remove "Did you receive all information about this experiment during the experiment?" question
 	- Remove "Do you believe you interacted with real humans?" question
 - Debriefing
-	- Toby has uploaded some edits to Debriefing.html.
-Debriefing2.html is redundant and can be deleted?
+	- Toby has uploaded some edits to Debriefing.html
+	- Debriefing2.html is redundant and can be deleted?
 - Thank you
 	- change reference from Euros to dollars

+---

-### Toby
+# Todo - Toby

 - Consent page/Explanatory statement
 	- Consent page needs updated contact information